 The Best of British beer subscription club is the longest-running in the UK.
 It delivers cases of handpicked 500ml bottles to ‘wave the flag for independent breweries’, along with a comprehensive leaflet containing tasting notes, background on the beers and a pub quiz.

-Ordering online is simple, with a variety of subscription options offering different quantities of bottles for different lengths, including a pay-monthly beer club that provides 12 x 500ml bottles for £40.
+Ordering online is simple, with a variety of subscription options offering different quantities of bottles for different lengths, starting at a 3-month subscription for £77,50, where you get a 6-pack delivered each month.
 You can choose a style of beer to suit your taste, too, from pale and golden, to dark or a mix of both – the club’s most popular option.
 The first case comes with a beer glass, plus there’s a 10 per cent discount on additional sales throughout your whole membership.

 Our case contains 12 bottles selected from 20 brewery partners.
 Our bottles include Old Prickly, a full-flavoured golden ale from Hobson's near Kidderminster, and Sunshine, a floral ale Taste Award winner from Montgomeryshire.
 Every beer in our case is a surprise and delicious in a distinctive way.

 Overall this offers a tremendous case of beer – it's full of surprises and great value for money.
 Plus, it supports the wealth of small independent breweries across the UK.